 Police: Man swallows drugs to hide them from cops during traffic stop

-BATON ROUGE - Officers with the Baton Rouge Police Department say a man arrested was arrested after ingesting drugs so the police wouldn't find them.
+BATON ROUGE - Officers with the Baton Rouge Police Department say a man was arrested after ingesting drugs in hopes of preventing police from finding them.

 According to a police report on Monday afternoon, around 2:15 p.m. officers spotted 23-year-old Arthur Kinchen driving at a high rate of speed along North 48th Street in Baton Rouge.

-Police say he broke several traffic laws and so they pulled him over.
+Police say after watching him break several traffic laws, they pulled him over.

 But as the officers were approaching Kinchen's vehicle, they report that he took something out of his pants and placed it in his mouth.